ATI TEAS Science Test Practice (2025)

 Chemistry:

-Question 4 - acids and bases:
+TEAS Science Sample Question 6 - acids and bases:

 Sodium hydroxide (NaOH) is added to acetic acid.
 Which of the following is expected to be the nature of the resulting solution?